storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

 Selecting one of the categories will result in the display of a form listing some stock scenes in that category.
 Selecting one or more of these scenes, and clicking on the Copy control, will cause a scene to be added to the plot, immediately after the current scene, with the stock scene's title as the scene summary.

 Stock Scenes can be tailored to display any sub-menus of stock scenes you wish.
 You can modify the contents of the exiting sub-menus, or add or replace sub-menus.
 See "Customizing StoryBuilder" for more details.

-### Quotes ###

-Quotes
-1

-Who understands writing better than writers?
-The Quotes tool provides some of that...

-Selecting this item from the Tools menu will cause a randomly selected quote about the craft of writing to be displayed.

-The Preferences form, invoked from the File menu, can specify that a quote be displayed each time StoryBuilder starts, if you wish.

 ### Copy Characters and Settings-1 ###
 Copy Characters & Settings